kiboschool/course-programming-1/src/lessons/basics_and_datatypes/input-and-output.md

 You’ve written code like this from your first “Hello, World” program.
 When you run it, the output shows up.

-In Replit, output shows in the ‘Console’ tab.
 On early computers, there was _only_ a text console.
 On the earliest computers, there wasn’t a screen at all.
 Instead, the output was printed out on paper.
 The output now shows up in the Console in our web browser, but we still call the function `print`.

 ```python
 print("We can print any string we want")